uniqueeest/uniq-pop-kit/packages/overlay/README.md

 - `overlayKey` (required): Unique identifier for the overlay
 - `resolve`: Function to return the overlay result and close it
 - `duration`: Time in milliseconds before auto-closing
+- `dismissOnInteraction`: Whether to close overlay on user interaction (click/touch outside or ESC key)

 ## Important Notes